 “She did.”
 She smirked and sighed.
 “If you wanna go, you’ll go.
 If you wanna stay, you will, right?”

-Miguel could feel and hear the hurt despite the tone she used, which was like saccharine soaked sunshine.
+Miguel could feel and hear the hurt despite the tone she used, which was like saccharine-soaked sunshine.
 In his life, he had been both the person left behind and the one who did the leaving.
 It made him quite familiar with the unique blend of guilt and resentment both sides offered.
 But he couldn’t help wondering if in her own subtle way she was challenging him to choose.
 When Kandy didn’t mention anything about her father, he decided to circle back around to him another time.
 The more information he managed to coax out of her, the better in focus in his mind she became.
 Depth was not an issue.
-She simply kept to the surface to get through the day to day.
+She simply kept to the surface to get through the day-to-day.
 Now he found himself battling the urge to change her circumstances, a tendency he apparently brought with him from California after all.
+How she was related to the charter boat captain was still a bit of a puzzle.
+Though the more difficult it was to figure out their relationship to each other, the more Miguel let himself believe it ultimately wouldn’t be problematic should he decide to see her regularly.

 There went that shift in the contact on her leg Kandy immediately noticed.
 He was mulling over something.
 It felt like there was something there he wanted to say, but he was keeping quiet about it.
 She could only wonder, but the silence between them was getting way too thick for her liking.